-Best selling author Pippa Mattinson investigates the controversy over silver Labradors and digs down to the facts!
+Best selling author Pippa Mattinson investigates the debate over silver Lab puppies and digs down to the facts!

 As well as finding out why people can’t stop fighting over them!